mynknight/MeetMe/README.md

 # Gmeet-clone
- MeetMe is a clone of popular video confrencing website GMeet
+ MeetMe is a clone of popular video conferencing website GMeet

 # Tech Stacks Used
 *  HTML